 Responsibilities of a qualified person

-Chantal:” As a QP I must rely on the Pharmaceutical Quality System (PQS) of the pharmaceutical company and should have a ongoing assurance that this reliance is well founded.
-Therefore an understanding of the quality systems is required as for example (but not limited) deviation, out of specification (OOS), complaints management procedures as well as the procedures of excursions on environmental monitoring and recall.
-Besides these so called ‘problem solving’ procedures I should have also knowledge of the ‘compliance & oversight’ procedures in a pharmaceutical company as for example annual Product Quality Review (PQR), change control and regulatory compliance.
+The QP must rely on the Pharmaceutical Quality System (PQS) of the pharmaceutical company and should have an ongoing assurance that this reliance is well-founded.
+Therefore an understanding of the quality systems is required, for example (but not limited) deviation, out of specification (OOS), complaints management procedures as well as the methods of excursions on environmental monitoring and recall.
+Besides these so-called ‘problem solving’ processes, I should also have knowledge of the ‘compliance & oversight’ procedures in a pharmaceutical company, for example, annual Product Quality Review (PQR), change control and regulatory compliance.
 The batch is only released onto the market once the products from that batch have been certified.

-How can Progress-PME help you with this?
-Progress-PME has enough experienced Qualified Persons to be able to quickly and flexibly help companies needing a QP; accreditation by the Inspectorate is faster for QPs who have been registered as such before.
+Progress-PME can quickly and flexibly help companies needing a QP; accreditation by the Inspectorate is faster for QPs who have been registered as such before.